Seven Day Hands-On Sculptured Rocker Classes

 There will be a reasonable tool list which I will send you if you have further interest.

-Lodging for your class in Columbus can be found by following this link:
+Lodging for your class in and around Spring Hill can be found by following this link:

 You may also call me at 706 366-3152 for information and recommendations.